afnanenayet/Cryptopals_Challenge/README.md

 ## Acknowledgements/Dependencies
 I used the cppcodec library, found here: https://github.com/tplgy/cppcodec with my solutions.
-This solution also uses the OpenSSL library from Homebrew.
-In brew, type in `brew install openssl`.
+This solution also uses the Crypto++ library from Homebrew.
+In Homebrew, type in `brew install cryptopp --c++11`.
-If you are building without CMake, pass `-I/usr/local/opt/openssl/include` to your C++ compiler.

-## Building the solutions
+## Building the project
 First, clone the repo.
 (In terminal): `git clone https://github.com/afnanenayet/Cryptopals_Challenge.git`

 Then to build the binary: `cmake . && make`